 - 1. Team fouls given when play is active are sanctioned with the execution of an indirect free hit in favour of the opposing team.
 Except when the team foul stops a clear goal scoring opportunity, in which case a direct free hit is awarded instead.
 If the team foul is committed within the penalty area of the offending team, a penalty is awarded instead. - 2.
-Each time a team foul is committed, the main referees will indicate it to the auxiliary referee by means of the corresponding signa, who will record it. - 3.
+Each time a team foul is committed, the main referees will indicate it to the auxiliary referee by means of the corresponding signal, who will record it. - 3.
 When a team accumulates ten (10) team fouls, it is sanctioned with a direct free hit, a sanction that will be repeated each time the same team accumulates five (5) additional team fouls. - 4.
-When a team accumulates nine (9) team fouls in the first cycle of the game, or when it accumulates four (4) additional team fouls in subsequent cycles, the auxiliary referee will place a sign on the official game table to indicate that the next team foul, will involve awarding a direct free hit.

-- 5. When a team reaches the number of team fouls involving the execution of a direct free hit, the auxiliary referee will give the corresponding warning using an audible signal or a whistle. - 6.
+When a team accumulates nine (9) team fouls in the first cycle of the game, or when it accumulates four (4) additional team fouls in subsequent cycles, the auxiliary referee will place a sign on the official game table to indicate that the next team foul, will involve awarding a direct free hit. - 5.
+When a team reaches the number of team fouls involving the execution of a direct free hit, the auxiliary referee will give the corresponding warning using an audible signal or a whistle. - 6.
 If a team foul is indicated that involves the execution of a direct free hit and, at the same time, the official game table indicates the conclusion of any of the periods of the match, the direct free hit will be made by a direct shot at the goal, without the possibility of subsequent shots. - 7.
+If the team foul prevents a clear situation of possible goal or if it's committed inside the penalty area of the infringing team, it will be sanctioned with a direct free hit or with a penalty, respectively, but the team foul will not be considered and registered.

-Team fouls given with the game is stopped will still be awarded a direct free hit if it is the tenth, fifteenth, etc.
+8. Team fouls given with the game is stopped will still be awarded a direct free hit if it is the tenth, fifteenth, etc.